Welcome to the Caribe Colony Association website! Here you can find news and information about our neighborhood.

 The Caribe community Association, Inc. was organized exclusively for the improvement, development, and maintenance of Caribe Colony Addition and was incorporated with the State of Indiana in 1965.

-Association dues must be paid in order for you and your family to use the pool, clubhouse, playground, and pond area.
-Association Dues for 2024 are $220.
+Association dues are mandatory and must be paid in order for you and your family to use the pool, clubhouse, playground, and pond area.
+Association Dues are $220.
 If paid prior to May 1, you will get a $20 discount.

 Animal waste left in public areas and in neighborhood yards is a familiar complaint.
 And, while your neighbors might enjoy seeing your dog, they do not enjoy seeing what he leaves behind.
 Here is a reminder from the city of Fort Wayne.
 Sanitation law requires citizens to remove animal feces immediately from public lands and from the property of another.If you encounter an on-going problem concerning sanitation, report the concern to Animal Care & Control at 260-427-1244.
 If at all possible, a timely photograph of an owner allowing their dog to leave feces behind in your yard has been known to result in a timely $50 citation.